HackCancer/site2020/sponsoring.md

 # NEED TO KNOW

 This year HackCancer will go together with EuroScipy 2020 and GeoPython, being EuroPython as head of the organization.
+In this page we are giving small packages specific for HackCancer 2020 Datathon Caretakers, all of the money collected here will have a final destination which is a GRANT.
+A GRANT related with childhood cancer and will be donated to ASPANOGI, a local society that takes care of childs with cancer.

-In this page we are giving small packages for HAckCancer 2020 Datathon Caretakers, but we are able to give combined tiers with EuroScipy and HackCancer conferences.
-Both Conference will bring more than 300 scientists together in the same venue with more than 50 talks and 4 parallel tracks with HackCancer Datathon happening together.
+If you are interested in something different or you want to sponsor the conference we encourage you to contact EuroScipy sponsoring team, you have all their sponsoring information [here](https://www.euroscipy.org/2020/sponsoring.html) the conference will bring more than 300 scientists together in the same venue with more than 50 talks and 4 parallel tracks.
+Helping Euroscipy conference you also help us.

-EuroScipy 2020 sponsoring information is available [here](https://www.euroscipy.org/2020/sponsoring.html)

 ## Special HackCancer TIERS

-### HackCancer Diamond
+### HackCancer DIAMOND CARETAKER

-* Minimum donation: 2000€ + VAT.
+* Minimum donation: 2000€
 * Maximum: 4 Sponsors.
 * Prize Sponsorship: One of the prizes will be sponsorized by you.
 Your logo will be in the diploma and the trophy.
 * Logo everywhere.
-Website, T-shirt, Rollups... everywhere.
+Website, Rollups... everywhere.
-* Money will be used monstly to finance the final GRANT.

-### HackCancer FINAID.
+### HackCancer HELPER.

-* Minimum donation: 0€ + VAT
+* Institution helping bringing one of his/her emplyees as speaker, instructor, mentor or jury.
 * Logo everywhere
-* Money will be used to help Mentors, Attendees and Speakers to attend the event.

-### HackCancer Money Caretaker
+### HackCancer CARETAKER

-* Money donation.
+* Money donation. (minimum donation for friday presentation ticket: 200€)
-* Logo everywhere.
+* Logo everywhere.(minimum donation 1€)
-* Money will be used monstly to finance the final GRANT.

-### HackCancer Prize Caretaker.
+### HackCancer PRIZE CARETAKER.

 * Prize donation (key for products, books...).
 * Logo everywhere.